Car Insurance for Drivers with IN10 Convictions from Keith Michaels

 Undeclared modifications.
 Either unaware of their existence or unaware they needed to be declared.

-|Conviction Code||Offence||Penalty Points||Duration Conviction Stays on your Licence||Duration you have to disclose to your Insurance provider|
+|Conviction code||Offence||Penalty points||Duration conviction stays on your licence||Duration you must disclose to your insurance provider|

-|IN10||Using a Vehicle uninsured against third party risks||6 – 8 points||4 Years from the date of the offence||5 years from the date of the offence|
+|IN10||Using a vehicle uninsured against third-party risks||6 – 8 points||4 years from the date of the offence||5 years from the date of the offence|

-What’s the maximum fine for driving without insurance?
+What is the maximum fine for driving without insurance?

-Along with the endorsement remaining for 4 years, you could receive 6-8 points on your licence for driving without insurance, which puts you at risk of a totting up ban.
+Along with the endorsement remaining for 4 years, you could receive 6-8 points on your licence for driving without insurance, which puts you at risk of a totting-up ban.

 Got an IN10 Conviction?

-When you take out a policy with Keith Michaels, you will be treated as a person and not just a policy number.
+When you take out a policy with Keith Michaels, you will be treated as a person instead of a policy number.
 We’ll provide IN10 car insurance quotes that are tailored to your circumstance so your premium can be kept as low as possible.

-We are able to keep your insurance premium down by seeking out specific IN10 car insurance policies.
+At Keith Michaels, we are able to keep your insurance premium down by seeking out specific IN10 car insurance policies.
 Our specialist convicted driver insurance brokers will help you find the best insurance policy for the lowest price possible.